MS Stena Scandinavica (1972)

 In 1998 the ship was sold to Greek interests and renamed Medina Star, but was laid up.
 From 2002 until 2005 she sailed as Egnatia III for Hellenic Mediterranean Lines and Algérie Ferries.
-She was laid up from 2005 until 2007, when she was scrapped in Alang, India.
+She was laid up from 2005 until 2007, when she was scrapped in Alang, India as Egnatia.

 Service history

 The Stena Scandinavica was one of four identical ships built by Yugoslavian shipyards for Stena Line in 1972–1974.
 She was delivered to Stena on 27 June 1973, primarily for use on their Gothenburg—Kiel service, but she also sailed on the Korsør-Kiel and Gothenburg-Frederikshavn services.
 In January 1974 she was rebuilt with additional cabins ay Sölvesborgs Varv.